LappleApple/awesome-leading-and-managing/Leadership-Media.md

 - [Retrospective.co](https://retrospective.co/) - by Anonymous.
 A strategy guide for tech managers, with articles on culture, leadership, mentoring and more.

+### Misc.

+- [ConferenceList](https://conferencelist.io/) - by Cezar Floroiu.
+A list of conferences around the world.
+Get out there and make your voice heard.

 ### Newsletters

 - [Engineering Impact](https://www.gitprime.com/engineering-impact/) - by GitPrime.
 A weekly email covering trends in engineering leadership, productivity, culture, and scaling development teams.

 - [The Heartbeat](https://knowyourcompany.com/learn/newsletter) - by Claire Lew, CEO of Know Your Company.
 A bi-weekly newsletter on leadership, company culture, employee engagement and feedback.

+- [The Looking Glass](http://www.juliezhuo.com/design/mailinglist.html) - by Julie Zhuo.
+A newsletter about "product and design, this industry's ups and downs, hopes and dreams, failure and self-doubt, how you actually do X, and the things that matter most to [readers]."

 - [Software Lead Weekly](http://softwareleadweekly.com/) - by Oren Ellenbogen.
 A weekly email for busy people who care about people, culture and leadership.

-### Misc.

-- [ConferenceList](https://conferencelist.io/) - by Cezar Floroiu.
-A list of conferences around the world.
-Get out there and make your voice heard.

 ### Podcasts